Hozier: 2013–2017: Breakthrough

-"Take Me to Church" was later nominated at the 57th Annual Grammy Awards for Song of the Year in 2015.
-At the awards show, he performed the song with Annie Lennox, and later at the 2015 Billboard Music Awards.
+In February 2015, "Take Me to Church" was nominated at the 57th Annual Grammy Awards for Song of the Year.
+At the awards show, he performed the song with Annie Lennox.
+He also performed it at the 2015 Billboard Music Awards in May 2015.
 On 12 November 2015, he won the VH1 Artist of the Year, a fan-voted award.
 At the ceremony, he performed "Take Me to Church" and The Beatles' "Blackbird" with singer Tori Kelly.
 In June 2016, Hozier released the song "Better Love" as part of the Legend of Tarzan soundtrack.
 Hozier subsequently took a one-year hiatus from his work, moving back to Ireland to "reconnect" after touring his debut album.